 (CHRISTIAN ORGANIZATION and CONFLICT – continued)

-The power and influence of Christianity as an institution continued as one of the great dramas of the Middle Ages.
-Some of this power had been aimed at Jews.
-The view among Christians that paganism and Jews were evil had extended to an intolerance of Jews in the early Middle Ages.
-Under Christian Visigoth rule on the Iberian peninsula in the early 600s, all Jews were ordered to become baptized as Christians, and Jews were expelled from Christian communities.
+Into the Middle Ages, Christians still viewed paganism and Judaism as evil, and under Christian Visigoth rule on the Iberian peninsula in the early 600s, all Jews were ordered to become baptized as Christians, and Jews were expelled from Christian communities.

-Meanwhile in the early centuries of the Middle Ages many rural people in western Europe who were considered Christian had maintained pagan beliefs in herbal magic, holy trees, holy springs, fairies and the like, but the Church did not feel threatened by this.
-If people had been baptized and attended church at least once a year they were considered Christian.
-In these times it was ritual that the Church focused on rather than ideas.
+Meanwhile, many rural people in western Europe who were considered Christian had maintained pagan beliefs in herbal magic, holy trees, holy springs, fairies and the like.
+The Church didn't feel threatened by this.
+The Church in the early years of the Middle Ages was focused on ritual: if people had been baptized and attended church at least once a year they were considered Christian.

 Intellectualism was on the rise in Europe in the 1100s, and the Church reacted defensively, the Church for example declaring Abelard a heretic.